elceef/dnstwist/README.md

 dnstwist
 ========
 See what sort of trouble users can get in trying to type your domain name.
 Find similar-looking domains that adversaries can use to attack you.
-Can detect fraud, phishing attacks and corporate espionage.
+Can detect typosquatting, phishing attacks, fraud and corporate espionage.
 Useful as an additional source of targeted threat intelligence.

 ![Screenshot](http://i.imgur.com/76g9uQc.png)